yuting1214/Udacity_capstone/README.md

     * PCA: reduce dimension while keeping the accounted variance
     * Scree plot: Select number of Principle Components
 3. Clustering:
-    * K-mean: Cluster the existing customers
+    * K-mean: Cluster the existing customers.(K=5)
-    *
+    * Centers: Construct representative centers from the clusters
+4. Categorize population:
+    * Distance: Calculate the distance between the characteristics of each person and centers
+    * Segment: If the closed distance between the centers meet the threshold, assign the cluster to each observation.

 # Modeling(Imbalanced classification)